4.18 Ongoing Case Planning

 6. Administrative Office of the Courts Citizen Foster Care Review Board Program for the ten (10) day initial case planning only;

-7. Any community partners assigned a task at parent’s request in the case plan, (with parent consent); and
+7. Any community partners assigned a task at the parent’s request in the case plan, (with parent consent); and

 8. Guardian ad litem.

-25. Mails a copy of the approved DPP-1281 Family Case Plan, DPP-154 Protection and Permanency Service Appeal and other approved documents, by certified mail, to all biological and legal parents if the parent or guardian did not attend the case plan meeting;
+25. Mails a copy of the approved DPP-1281 Family Case Plan, DPP-154 Protection and Permanency Service Appeal, and other approved documents, by certified mail, to all biological and legal parents if the parent or guardian did not attend the case plan meeting;

 26. Documents the following in TWIST: